 Guests staying at Disney resort hotels at Walt Disney World can book their FastPass+ experiences up to 60 days in advance of their stay.
 Annual Passholders and off-site guests may book their FastPass+ experiences up to 30 days in advance of their visit.

 Are you limited to 3 FastPass+ per day?

 NO!
 Not anymore, at least.
-As of early-April 2014, you can now book additional FastPass+ on the day-of once you’ve used the 3 FastPass+ that you booked in advance.
+You can now book additional FastPass+ on the day-of once you’ve used the 3 FastPass+ that you booked in advance.
 This works similarly to the old FastPass system in that these day-of FastPasses can be booked one at a time, once you’ve used your previous FastPass.

 You are still limited to book 3 per day in advance of your trip, but this change effectively means no limit on FastPass+ once you start using the FastPass+ that you booked in advance.
 This opens the door to using FastPass+ when Park Hopping, too.
 Same day FastPass+ availability isn’t as good as advance booking availability, so we still strongly recommend booking in advance.